Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: A Faster Provable Sieving Algorithm in Norm

-\end{theorem}
+\end{Theorem}

-\begin{proof} If we start with $N$ pairs (as stated in Lemma \ref{lem:multI_zero}) then the space complexity is at most $2^{\cspacep n + o(n)}$ with $\cspacep = \csp + \max (\ccp,\cbp)$.
+\begin{proof} If we start with $N$ pairs (as stated in Lemma \ref{lem:multI_zero}), then the space complexity is at most $2^{\cspacep n + o(n)}$ with $\cspacep = \csp + \max (\ccp,\cbp)$.

-In each iteration of the sieving Algorithm \ref{alg:multSieve} it takes at most $O(nN_h)$ time to initialize and index $\centrep$ (Lemma \ref{lem:hypercubeCentre}, \ref{lem:multCentre}).
-For each vector pair $(\vect{e},\vect{y}) \in S$ it takes time at most $n$ to calculate its index-tuple $I_{\vect{y}}$.
-So, the time taken to process each vector pair is at most $(n+1)$.
-Thus total time taken per iteration of Algorithm \ref{alg:multSieve} is at most $O(n(N_h+N))$, which is at most $2^{\cspacep n + o(n)}$ and there are at most $\poly(n)$ such iterations.
+In each iteration of the sieving Algorithm \ref{alg:multSieve}, it takes at most $O(nN_h)$ time to initialize and index $\centrep$ (Lemmas \ref{lem:hypercubeCentre} and \ref{lem:multCentre}).
+For each vector pair $(\vect{e},\vect{y}) \in S$, it takes a time of at most $n$ to calculate its index-tuple $I_{\vect{y}}$.
+Thus, the time taken to process each vector pair is at most $(n+1)$, and the total time taken per iteration of Algorithm \ref{alg:multSieve} is at most $O(n(N_h+N))$, which is at most $2^{\cspacep n + o(n)}$, and there are at most $\poly(n)$ such iterations.